PACER-PHII/PACER-client-win/README.md

 Use the web browser and go to http://localhost/pacer-ui

+If you want to have authentication on the UI, please follow the instruction at https://learn.microsoft.com/en-us/iis/configuration/system.webserver/security/authentication/windowsauthentication/

 ## End-to-end testing:
 From the Powershell, go to the root directory of downloaded PACER-client-win.
 Then, at the prompt, run the following command to make the PACER-client to talk to PACER-server in the GTRI sandbox.